Yolanda-HT/MIT_6.419x/1_Reviews_statistics_correlation_regression_gradient_descent/1_1_Observational_Studies_and_Experiments.md

 Hence, we can estimate the treatment effect to of offering mammography to be the difference in death rates:  0.00203−0.00126=0.00077 , or around  0.77  deaths per 1000.

-## Statistical models: POisson model
+## Statistical models: Poisson model

 **Poisson Distribution**